msv-lab/llm-play/README.md

     llm-play --distribution data

-A distribution can be analyzed for a subset of data:
+A distribution can be analyzed for a subset of data, and exported into a CSV file:

     llm-play --distribution data/qwen2.5-7b-instruct_1.0/a_2f73f5f
+             --output distribution.csv

 This will compute and visualise